Tejassel/GENYUVA/README.md

 # GENYUVA
 An indian Rover created by Me and My team moves lat,long automobility tension
+In our Rover we used 6 algorithms to form up the code